 Additionally, DNA samples may also be collected from the following individuals, regardless of age:

 - An individual who is convicted and/or adjudicated of a misdemeanor, but who has a prior felony record;

-- An individual currently in custody or on probation, parole, or other supervised release after conviction for any felony offense which was committed prior to November 3, 2004; and
+- An individual currently in custody or on probation, parole, or another supervised release after a conviction for any felony offense which was committed prior to November 3, 2004; and

 Additionally, individuals convicted and/or adjudicated of various misdemeanor offenses may also have a DNA sample collected.
 These offenses include convictions for arson, and any misdemeanor offense requiring sex offender registration.

 What is DNA Expungement?